sherpa/sherpa/docs/quick.rst

-The curve is stored in the :py:class:`~sherpa.plot.IntervalProjection` object (in fact, these values are created by the call to :py:meth:`~sherpa.plot.IntervalProjection.calc` and so can be accesed without needing to create the plot)::
+The curve is stored in the :py:class:`~sherpa.plot.IntervalProjection` object (in fact, these values are created by the call to :py:meth:`~sherpa.plot.IntervalProjection.calc` and so can be accessed without needing to create the plot)::

     >>> print(iproj)